-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Principal.
-If an allegation is made about the Principal you should pass this information to the chair of the Local Advisory group.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the principal.
+If an allegation is made about the principal you should pass this information to the chair of the LAG.
 Alternatively, you can contact the local authority designated officer on Tel: 0191 2774636.
-NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+MSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk.

-The details of people you should talk to in school are on page 5 of this policy.
+The people you should talk to in school are: